SHARING THE MISSOURI LEGACY

 The Arrow Rock Lodge was known for its winter oyster supper and summer fish fry.
 Missouri artist George Caleb Bingham was a member.
 The Lodge Hall upstairs is furnished by the Grand Lodge of Missouri I.O.O.F.
 The downstairs houses a collection of early printing equipment curated by the Missouri Press Foundation.

-After this building was vacated by its last tenant in the 1950s, it suffered from “demolition by neglect.”
-Virginia and Ted Fisher purchased the building with an eye on its future restoration, and donated it and Brown’s Chapel to the Friends of Arrow Rock in 1996.
-The building was restored and now houses a museum dedicated Arrow Rock’s Black history.
+After the building was vacated in the 1950s it was in a state of “demolition by neglect.”
+Purchased by Virginia and Ted Fisher, with an eye on its future restoration, the Fishers donated it and Brown’s Chapel to the Friends of Arrow Rock in 1996.
+Its restoration was made possible through Neighborhood Assistance Program tax credits from the State of Missouri.

 “We the undersigned do mutually agree on this the tenth day of April 1872 to unite in forming a congregation of the Church of Christ at Arrow Rock, Saline County, Missouri.”